 Same day requests must be considered in the context of the Communications team's existing workload.
 Like any ministry, Communications is typically juggling 10-20 projects in a given week.
 Bypassing our process always has a "domino effect" and keeps a project manager from hitting deadlines already in motion.
 Most "emergency" requests are the result of a lack of planning by the requestor, so please strive to plan well in advance of your deadlines.

 My ticket says my project deadline has been changed, why?

 When new details are introduced to an ongoing project it changes the project scope.
 Communications invests many hours in the planning, design and layout of every project.
 Submitting "late breaking" info, images, or ideas requires a designer and/or editor to go back to the drawing board, literally.
 Deadline extensions are required for many project changes.

 Why the two day timeline on project tickets?

 The timeline is a practical reflection of the Communications Project Manager's daily responsibilities.
 A Project Manager takes a hands-on role on most projects, problem-solving with clients, Comm team specialists, programmers, and vendors.

 I requested an announcement be placed in [insert channel name].
 Why did this request get declined?

-In years past, Christ Presbyterian subscribed to a decentralized communications model.
-As a result, any employee that lobbied hard enough got their announcement 'front and center' on publications, emails and the website.
-In mid-2016 Christ Presbyterian adopted a more conventional centralized communications model, typically referred to as "corporate communications."
-This centralized approach places responsibility for global communication channels (e.g. bulletins, website, email, social media, hallway screens) onto the Communications Team.
-The result is we now take every request and filter it through a process that weighs it againts everything happening around the organization in an effort to determine what is most strategic to communicate and when.
+In 2016 Christ Presbyterian adopted a more conventional centralized communications model, typically referred to as "corporate communications."
+This centralized approach places responsibility for global communication channels (e.g. bulletins, website, email, social media, hallway screens) onto the church's Communications Team.
+The resulting process is Communications now takes every request and weighs it relative to everything happening around the organization, in an effort to determine what is most strategic to communicate and when.